10 Best Things To Do In Beirut, Lebanon

 Please find the best places for coffee or dinner in Beirut with my Beirut foody guide.

-As a photographer, the streets of Beirut are an absolute pleasure to walk around.
+As a travel photographer, the streets of Beirut are an absolute pleasure to walk around.

 There is a lot of street art in all shapes and forms: paintings, statues, graffiti, and fully bright-colored houses.